 Lastly, the grip: not much to say here.
 It comes with a KS logo grip that feels very similar to the Golf Pride Tour Velvet grip.
 The other two wedges by Cleveland and Honma have similar grips to the Kirkland Signature.

 Chips, Flops, and Pitches:

 All of these clubs performed well on most of the shots I tried, including chips, flops, and pitches.
-All the clubs were very accurate.
+All the clubs were very accurate and I had no issue chipping or pitching with them.
 The Honma TW definitely felt the softest, but that is expected, since it is a forged club.
 The ZipCore had the most spin and stopped the fastest.
 The KS wedge and the Honma were very close seconds.
 The only issue I found with the Kirkland wedge was the sole: There are no grinds or sole relief on it, so when you have to manipulate the club head to hit a shot, like a flop, it had very poor turf interaction and made the shot more difficult.

 I was using the 56-degree sand wedge from KS for the 50-yard shot.
 All the wedges were very consistent.
 The Cleveland wedge would spin back a bit, while the Honma was a bit on the short side.
 I have always had problems loading the shaft, so I am not surprised there.
 The KS wedge did well—it would hop once and stop usually a little longer than I intended to hit.

 The Honma did not even come out of the bag for this one, because I know I cannot hit a full swing with it.
 The Cleveland and KS wedge performed about the same, except the Cleveland flew a bit higher and landed a little softer.
 They both flew the same yardage and stopped where I wanted them to.
 Cleveland's wedges have a premium feel and solid wedge forgiveness, so it was interesting to see how similar the results were on this test.